mldock/mldock/README.md

 ```
 pip install --user python-dotenv[cli]
 ```
 note: dotenv allows configuring of environment through the `.env` file.
-MLDock uses ENVIRONMENT VARIABLES in the environment to find your `DOCKER_HOST`, `DOCKERHUB` credentials and even `AWS/GCP` credentials.
+MLDOCK uses ENVIRONMENT VARIABLES in the environment to find your `DOCKER_HOST`, `DOCKERHUB` credentials and even `AWS/GCP` credentials.

 2. Create an .env with the following: